-- Improved foot appearance
+- Diabetic foot care

 An unexpected fall or twist can result in an injury of the foot or ankle, such as a sprain or strain.
 Immediate first aid can help prevent complications, reduce pain and improve recovery.

-Rest, ice, compression, and elevation, commonly referred to as R.I.C.E., is the first and best treatment for minor injuries.
+Rest, ice, compression and elevation--commonly referred to as R.I.C.E.--is the first and best treatment for minor injuries.
 The following tips can aid in the early treatment of common foot and ankle injuries to help reduce swelling and control the inflammatory process during the initial phase of injury.